SeijiEmery/rv-test/README.md

 Tests are loaded from all the source files in `tests/*.test.s` and parsed to extract the assembly code and metadata (ie. register input / output values) for each test function.

-Assembly for each test case is written into a separate files in the `generated/` directory, and then assembled using `riscv-as` and dumped using `od -t x1`.
+Assembly for each test case is written into a separate files in the `generated/` directory, then assembled using `riscv-as`, extracted with `riscv-objcopy -O binary --only-section=.text`, and dumped to hex with `od -t x1`.

 "Script" files are also generated, which are just input commands piped into your riscv executable, and a shell file is generated, `generated/run.sh` that runs + diffs all this stuff, with testrun outputs written to `results/`.

 Lastly, the `run_tests.py` script checks all diffs and prints out which test cases passed (no diff) / failed (diff between the output and a generated .expected file).
 Currently this last part is TBD.

+Many thanks to Samuel Armold for helping me figure out how some of the more annoying parts work.

 ## Dependencies

-You must have the risc-v toolchain installed, and the risc-v assembler command aliased / linked to as `riscv-as`.
+You must have the risc-v toolchain installed, and the risc-v assembler and objcopy commands aliased / linked to as `riscv-as` and `riscv-objcopy`.
 Alternatively, use the `--with-as` flag (TBD).

 <https://github.com/riscv/riscv-tools>

 If you're on osx install this through brew:

 <https://github.com/riscv/homebrew-riscv>

 <https://brew.sh>

 Also, I would strongly recommend getting <https://github.com/joh/when-changed>